LesRedfield/quoth/README.md

-#TICKLE
+# Quoth

-##Life Insurance Pricing Estimator
+## Life Insurance Pricing Estimator

-Simple MVP to give life insurance quotes.
+Simple MVP to give life insurance quotes, based on the following costs:

+* The base cost of insurance is $100 annually.
+* For every 5 years over the age of 18 years old, the base price increases by $20.
+* If a person lives on the East Coast of America, the cost is 5% lower.
+* Certain health conditions increase the cost of insurance:

+Condition | Relative cost increase
+Allergies | 1%
+Sleep Apnea | 6%
+Heart Disease | 17%
+High Cholesterol | 8%
+Asthma | 4%

+* Females have a longer life expectancy, so receive a $12 discount on the final price.

-###Install and Run
+### Install and Run

 To run the app: